 A summary of relevant and recent trims to the MCU solvent as well as the arrival date of the samples currently being studied are shown in Table 2-1.
-On June 15, 2016, a trim addition was made to MCU that was 40.4 lbs of modifier and 0.23 lbs of TiDG in 100.54 lbs of IsoparTML.
+On November 8, 2016, a trim addition was made to MCU.
 3